 3) Data entry can trigger automated actions by SAM.

 Often, when a task is completed or we're about to begin or end a process, we communicate.
 It makes transitions easier and knowing when a task is complete can put us into motion to complete the next step.

 SAM uses Auto Actions with Templates (the message) to send notices to clients, staff and others that need to know.

-You can also think of SAM as your new admin, completing data entry for your team.
-Often data entry through a form or checklist, or at the conclusion of a sub-process will be used update the case.
+Often as a form is submitted, a checklist item is completed, or at the conclusion to a process, that step will be used to update the case.
 For example, when a family's home study is complete, SAM can update the case stage as Ready for Match, rather than your team needing to do that.